wesleyyw8/maltaletsgo/README.md

 npm run start:dev to run the server in dev mode.
 typescript, compiler and compiler-cli are in the dev dependences because heroku needs those.
 I also used the time-ago-pipe library (https://www.npmjs.com/package/time-ago-pipe) to save the "app added x time ago" feature.
+you can see the state with the reduxdev tools
-Im not an angular2+ expert but I did my best and I hope you enjoy it.
+I did my best and I hope you enjoy it.
 https://wesmalta.herokuapp.com/